-The project will not reduce the affordable housing supply as the existing ten units at the property are uninhabitable.
+The project will not reduce the affordable housing supply as the existing three units at the property will be maintained.

 D) The commuter traffic will not impede MUNI transit service or overburden our streets or neighborhood parking:

 The proposed project will not result in commuter traffic impeding MUNI transit service or overburdening the streets or neighborhood parking.
 It will provide sufficient off-street parking for the proposed units.